-What is World MS Day?
+World MS Day

-World MS Day brings the global MS community together to share stories, raise awareness and campaign with and for everyone affected by multiple sclerosis.
+It brings the global MS community together to share stories, raise awareness and campaign with and for everyone affected by multiple sclerosis.

 What is MS?

 Multiple sclerosis (MS) is one of the most common neurological disorders and causes of disability in young adults.

-The cause of MS is not yet known what causes the disease, and as yet there is no cure, though there are treatments available that can help some forms of MS and many things you can do to alleviate the symptoms.
+The cause of MS is not yet known and as yet there is no cure, though there are treatments available that can help some forms of MS and many things you can do to improve the symptoms.

 The severity of the course of MS as well as the symptoms can vary widely among individuals.
 These can include blurred vision, weak limbs, tingling sensations, unsteadiness and fatigue.

 For some people, MS is characterised by periods of relapse and remission (meaning it gets better for a while but then can attack from time to time), while for others it has a progressive pattern (meaning that it gets steadily worse with time).
 Some people may feel and seem healthy for many years following diagnosis, while others may be severely debilitated very quickly.
-For everyone, MS makes life unpredictable.